microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/workbookrange.md

 ---
 title: "workbookRange resource type"
-description: "Range represents a set of one or more contiguous cells such as a cell, a row, a column, or a block of cells." ms.localizationpriority: medium
+description: "Represents a set of one or more contiguous cells in a workbook, such as a cell, a row, a column, or a block of cells." ms.localizationpriority: medium
 author: "lumine2008"
 ms.subservice: "excel"